tonqa/JustType/README.md

 Additional options
 ---------------------

-For adding the **attachment view** that presents suggestions for the current word you need to add the following to your textView or textField (recommended).
+For **adding the attachment view** that presents suggestions *(recommended)** for the current word you need to add the following to your textView or textField.

 ```objc
 CGRect attachmentViewFrame = CGRectMake(0, 0, self.view.size.width, <height>);